JulianGro/vircadia/BUILD_OSX.md

 Assuming you've installed OpenSSL using the homebrew instructions above, you'll need to set `OPENSSL_ROOT_DIR` so CMake can find your installations.
 For OpenSSL installed via homebrew, set `OPENSSL_ROOT_DIR` via `export OPENSSL_ROOT_DIR=/usr/local/opt/openssl` or by appending `-DOPENSSL_ROOT_DIR=/usr/local/opt/openssl` to `cmake`.

+### Xcode

+To build Vircadia using the macOS SDK 10.12, you will need an Xcode version between 10.3 and 12.1.
+Higher versions will throw a warning that SDKs versions lower than 11 cannot be used.
+You can get Xcode from https://xcodereleases.com.

 ## Generate and Build

 You can choose to use either Unix Makefiles or Xcode.